ewintr/ewintr.nl/content/_index.md

 My name is Erik, and I am a Dutch software developer.
 Go is my language of choice, as one can easily gather from the projects listed on this site.
 At work I like to program in Go, outside of work I like to program in Go.

 When I am not programming...
 I dream of programming in Go.
 Nah, just kidding, I mostly do the same things as everyone else.
-Listen to music, watch movies, etc. I also like to write short stories and other fiction.
-Perhaps someday I'll publish some of it here.
+Listen to music, [watch movies](/movies/), etc. I also like to write [short stories](/vkv/) &#127475;&#127473; and other fiction.

 ## Find me elsewhere